apache/couchdb-documentation/src/api/server/common.rst

     :<header Accept: - :mimetype:`application/json`
     :>header Content-Type: - :mimetype:`application/json`
     :query number limit: How many results to return
-    :query number skip: How many result to skip starting at the beggining, if ordered by document ID
+    :query number skip: How many result to skip starting at the beginning, if ordered by document ID
     :>json number offset: How many results were skipped :>json number total_rows: Total number of replication documents.